swcarpentry/DEPRECATED-boot-camps/testing/README.md

     try:
         print "Encoded is '%s'" % translator.encode(message)
     except KeyError:
-        print 'The input should be a string of a-z, A-Z, 0-9 or space'
+        print "The input should be a string of a-z, A-Z, 0-9 or space"

 Exception is caught by the `except` block.